-CIVICA's Board of Directors is the ultimate policy-making body with the responsibility of operation and oversight of the school including, but not limited to, academic direction, curriculum, and budgetary functions.
+The School's Board of Directors is the ultimate policy-making body with the responsibility of operation and oversight of the school including, but not limited to, academic direction, curriculum, and budgetary functions.
 They shall also serve as the final decision-making authority for student disciplinary expulsions, as well as adopting the student code of conduct and family handbook.
-It shall be the responsibility of the CIVICA's Board to establish annual budgets, adopt financial policies.
+It shall be the responsibility of the Quest Forward Charter School's Board to establish annual budgets, adopt financial policies.
 The Board will hire the superintendent/principal and are responsible for hiring the Superintendent/Principals for their school sites.
-The Board also has the power to fire a superintendents and principals.
+The Board also has the power to fire superintendents and principals.